Ombudsman Services: Property (OS:P) to cease services in August 2018

 Where these key appointments are not made, their duties transfer automatically to the property management company, freeholder or client.

-The Court of Appeal has this morning, 31 October 2014, handed down their judgment
+The Court of Appeal has this morning, 31 October 2014, handed down their judgement

 in the long-awaited Phillips v Francis appeal.